Chien-Shiung Wu Scholarship

 Slide 6: Chien Shiung Wu with scientific peers J. Robert Oppenheimer and Isidor Isaac Rabi.

 “In science and technology we dedicate ourselves to the study of nature, to the understanding of our environment, and incidentally to the betterment of our life, It is the highest form of aspiration as well as satisfaction.
 It is a fulfillment of human passion.
-If, in this human society, women are endowed with just as many intellectual capabilities as men, why then should they be deprived of such aspiration and fulfillment?”…The lack of women in science is also a terrible waste of potential talent.”
+If, in this human society, women are endowed with just as many intellectual capabilities as men, why then should they be deprived of such aspiration and fulfillment?…The lack of women in science is also a terrible waste of potential talent.”

-“The presence of so few senior women has a profoundly negative influence on the education of both women and men.”
+Later, in a 1983 speech at Radcliffe College, she went straight to the point: “The presence of so few senior women has a profoundly negative influence on the education of both women and men.”

 For more information on the Wu Scholarship, please contact Morgan May at [email protected].